Pilatus P-2: Design and development

 The P-2 is a low-wing monoplane of mixed construction (metal, wood and fabric) with a fully retractable tailwheel undercarriage and dual control tandem seating.
-To save cost, several parts came from older Swiss AF machines, for example landing gear parts from their Messerschmitt Bf 109s.
+As an economic measure, several components were identical to existing aircraft operated by the Swiss Air Force, such as elements of the landing gear being sourced from the Messerschmitt Bf 109.
 There were two series of production machines, one (P-2-05) unarmed and the second (P-2-06) equipped as weapons trainers, with a machine gun above the engine and wing racks for light bombs and rockets.
+The aircraft is suitable for performing a variety of aerobatic maneuvers.